dita-cyber/SOC-L2-Interview-Prep/README.md

 Step by Step approach for binary analysis:

-Perform initial assessment analyzing the file type and format and determine which type of binary it is (e.g., executable, library) and format (e.g., PE for Windows, ELF for Linux).
+- Perform initial assessment analyzing the file type and format and determine which type of binary it is (e.g., executable, library) and format (e.g., PE for Windows, ELF for Linux)<br/>
-Followed by static analysis via hash calculation and analysis against OSINT databases like VirusTotal.
-Analyze file header and metadata inspection
+- Followed by static analysis via hash calculation and analysis against OSINT databases like VirusTotal.
+Analyze file header and metadata inspection<br/>
-Another option is to use a disassembler like IDA Pro or Ghidra allowing to inspect the logic without executing it A more advanced option is to perform dynamic analysis via behavioral investigation via sandbox execution, process monitoring,	network traffic analysis.
-Using a debugger also could give insights on runtime behavior and to trace function calls, like identifing dlls that were injected into a process.
+- Another option is to use a disassembler like IDA Pro or Ghidra allowing to inspect the logic without executing it<br/>
+- A more advanced option is to perform dynamic analysis via behavioral investigation via sandbox execution, process monitoring,	network traffic analysis<br/>
+- Using a debugger also could give insights on runtime behavior and to trace function calls, like identifing dlls that were injected into a process<br/>
-Moreover, memory analysis is another option to inspect the memory of the running process using tools like Volatility to uncover hidden data or injected code.
+- Moreover, memory analysis is another option to inspect the memory of the running process using tools like Volatility to uncover hidden data or injected code<br/>

 Additional information:

 PE (Portable Executable) and ELF (Executable and Linkable Format) are file formats used by Windows and Linux operating systems, respectively, to store executable binaries, libraries, and other related data.
 These formats define how the system loads and executes programs.

-The PE format is used for executables (.exe), object code, and DLLs (Dynamic Link Libraries) on Windows.
-It includes headers and sections that define the binary's layout and behavior.
+- PE format is used for executables (.exe), object code, and DLLs (Dynamic Link Libraries) on Windows.
+It includes headers and sections that define the binary's layout and behavior<br/>

-ELF (Executable and Linkable Format) for Linux is used for executables, object files, shared libraries, and core dumps on Unix-like systems, including Linux.
+- ELF (Executable and Linkable Format) for Linux is used for executables, object files, shared libraries, and core dumps on Unix-like systems, including Linux<br/>

 Detecting a suspicious PE or ELF file involves analyzing indicators that deviate from typical behavior or characteristics expected of benign executables.
 Here are examples for each format that might raise suspicion:

-**•	Unexpected or Unknown Source**
+**•	Unexpected or Unknown Source**<br/>
-**•	Executable in Unexpected Locations**
+**•	Executable in Unexpected Locations**<br/>
-**•	Abnormal File Attributes**
+**•	Abnormal File Attributes**<br/>
-**•	Packers and Obfuscation**
+**•	Packers and Obfuscation**<br/>
-**•	Suspicious API calls**
+**•	Suspicious API calls**<br/>
-**•	Unexpected network connections**
+**•	Unexpected network connections**<br/>
-**•	Establish persistence by modifying the registry or creating scheduled tasks / cron jobs**
+**•	Establish persistence by modifying the registry or creating scheduled tasks / cron jobs**<br/>

 ____